• Art magazine

 After carefully protecting your sculptures over the winter, you can now explore new ways to display them.
 Perhaps you'd like to choose a new position or location for your statue, or enhance its surroundings with some fresh decorations.

-Help of experts with questions or problems
+Expert help with questions or problems

 Designated experts for outdoor sculptures and artistic garden decorations from Ars Mundi are happy to assist you with any questions or problems via email or telephone.